woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ## `variables`

-Woodpecker supports [YAML anchors & aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) in the pipeline configuration.
-These can be used as variables to not repeat yourself.
+Woodpecker supports using [YAML anchors & aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) as variables in the pipeline configuration.

-For more details and examples check the [Advanced YAML syntax docs](./35-advanced-yaml-syntax.md)
+For more details and examples check the [Advanced usage docs](./90-advanced-usage.md)

 ## `clone`